 By default, channels are visible to All Users, which means that all members can see the channel under Discover and access the content published to the channel.

 When publishing content, you'll need to publish content to at least one channel.
-Targeted channels will display with a group icon next to the channel name.
+The channel selector will show information about the channel, including whether the channel is public or targeted.

 Targeting a channel to one or more groups limits which members can see the channel under Discover and controls which users can access content in the targeted channel even if they have a direct link to the content.
 Targeting a channel is like setting permission for access to all content within that channel.